-Howard regularly represents businesses before the Federal Trade Commission, Department of Justice, and State Attorneys General in investigations involving mergers and acquisitions as well as alleged monopolization and restraint of trade cases.
-He also counsels clients on antitrust issues and represents companies in private antitrust litigation.
+Howard regularly represents businesses before the Department of Justice, Federal Trade Commission and State Attorneys General in investigations of mergers, acquisitions and joint ventures as well as alleged monopolization, restraints of trade and unfair and deceptive practices.
+He also counsels on antitrust issues to help clients achieve their business goals without violating antitrust law and represents clients in antitrust litigation.

 Howard has been at the forefront of applying antitrust law to the high-tech sector and the intersection of antitrust and intellectual property law, including issues related to potential competition, innovation markets, patent pools, standard setting and settlement of intellectual property litigation.

 Before joining Cooley, Howard served for 10 years at the FTC where he was Assistant Director of the Bureau of Competition, responsible for more than 50 enforcement actions, including HSR civil penalty and merger enforcement actions.
 He received the FTC’s Award for Superior Service for “furthering the Commission’s Merger Enforcement Program” and for “advancing the antitrust mission of the Federal Trade Commission in innovation markets and high technology industries.”